annagrotius/KRW-project/README.md

 ## Running the Code
 All code is written in Python 3.7 notebooks and should be compiled in the order described hereunder.
 The library requirements are RDFlib, Owlready2, and SpaCy.

-NOTE: filepaths are written accodring to how they are saved by running the notebooks in order.
+NOTE: filepaths are written according to how they are saved when running the notebooks in order.

 #### Step 0:
 Ensure that all queries from sparql-queries/queries.rq were executed and that the respective output results are in the directory sparql-queries.
 The following files sould be there: abstract-info-instances.csv, bnode-instances.csv, hypothesis-info-instances.ttl, paper-info-instances.ttl, and provenance-info-instances.ttl.